KizzyCode/MoistureSensor/rp2040-picow/README.md

 ## Hardware and Wiring
-The firmware is designed to run on an original Raspberry Pi Pico W with an analogue capacitive moisture sensor with the signal pin connected to [`GP28`/`ADC2`](./RPi%20Pico%20Pinout.png).
+The firmware is designed to run on an original Raspberry Pi Pico W with an analogue capacitive moisture sensor with the 3.3v pin connected to [`GP27`](./RPi%20Pico%20Pinout.png), and the signal pin connected to [`GP28`](./RPi%20Pico%20Pinout.png).
 The firmware will read the analogue voltage on that pin and transmit the values via MQTT.

 ### Example Measurements